 "How do you... you know, actually use it?" asked Tavon.

 "Well, I'm hardly an expert.
 Everything I know stems from personal experience.
-But in the beginning, I really couldn't.
+But in the beginning, I couldn't.
 It felt like I was sharing a body with some entity.
 Some uncontrollable, unknowable force.
 And it decided when to act, not me.
 But with time, as I began to look inward, as I began to truly recognize what I was... who I was, I gained more and more control.
 It went from this outside force to an instinct.
 Something I couldn't readily call upon, but something that nevertheless served me.
 Then, it turned from an instinct to a facet of my being.
 Like a heartbeat, ever present.
 Finally, I learned how to channel it.
 I had this energy inside me, building and building.
 And eventually, it became too much.
 No matter how hard I pushed myself, I couldn't burn through it all.
-Some days, I would start running, sunup to sundown.
+Some days, I just would start running, sunup to sundown.
 Others, I'd train, hacking away at bundles of straw with my sword for hours on end.
 But that's when I noticed something.
-I went to maintain my blade, to sharpen and polish it, only to discover it was in perfect condition."
+I went to maintain my blade, to sharpen and polish it, only to discover it was in near-perfect condition."
 Brenda paused, looking to the greatsword by her side.
 "So long as I held that blade, I could put a piece of myself into it.
 It became my focus, and eventually, the means by which I could exert my magics.
-With just my hands, I can't so much as light a candle.
+With my bare hands, I can't so much as light a candle.
 But with that sword, I've the power to slay beasts with a single stroke."

 Edith stared at the woman, wide-eyed, mouth almost agape.
 "Wow.
 Why do you think that is?"

 Brenda continued to look upon her weapon, a slight curl upon her lips.
-"Maybe because I'm not the only who put a piece of themself in that blade.
+"Maybe because I'm not the only one who put a piece of themself in that blade.
 I forged this weapon several years ago, but I was not its original user.
 That honor fell to my husband.
 Every day, he'd carry it with him, all the way up until... until..."
 Brenda shut her eyes, softly shaking her head.
 "Sorry.
 I'm... not as comfortable discussing the past as others might be."

 "Yeah, I understand plenty," said Tavon.
 "Thanks for the explanation."